mitmelon/eye-mail/README.md

 |--------------------------------------------------------------|---------|--------------------------|
 | Eye-mail 1.0 and newer                                       | 8.1.0   | :heavy_check_mark: Active|

-Note: Eye-mail 1.0.x works on PHP greater than 8.1.
+Note: Eye-mail 1.0.x works on PHP equal or greater than 8.1.

 Once you have the prerequisites installed, install Eye-mail through